Trent-Fellbootman/dev000/docs/index.md

 - Computer Hardware Fundamentals
 - AI Aided Development & AI Application Development

+After learning this course, you should be ready to develop large projects with hundreds of thousands of lines of code.
+And, you will have a good understanding of the fundamental concepts, design choices and tradeoffs that underlies the developer's world.
+You won't get to know every language, every framework and every piece of syntax; but you will know where to look for answers, what you should checkout and how to solve problems with Google and ChatGPT.

 ## Who might find this course helpful?

 This tutorial is for those who:

 - Are completely new to computers and want to learn programming;
-- Already have some familiarity with programming and wish to learn more and become a "qualified developer".
+- Already have some familiarity with programming and wish to learn more and become a "true developer".

 ## How to learn programming and development?